brendan-duncan/webgpu_inspector/docs/inspect.md

 **Buffer Memory**: How much memory is currently being used for buffers on the GPU.

+### Meters

-**Frame Time Graph**: The graph plots the frame duration over time.
+**Frame Time**: Plots the frame duration over time.
 This lets you identify spikes in your renders.
 A common source of spikes is garbage collection.
 The graph labels show you the minimum frame time and maximum frame time over the plotted frames.

+**GPU Objects**: Plots the number of GPU Objects that are allocated over time.
+A plot that has a saw-tooth pattern indicates you are allocating GPU objects and garbage collection is destroying them.
+Some GPU objects are more expensive than others, such as buffers and textures.
+Others are light-weight, such as texture views.
+But with any garbage collected language, minimizing garbage collection is ideal.

 ## GPU Objects